A world-first ‘Outstanding’ custodial building

-The prison offers accommodation and facilities for education, rehabilitation, medical treatment, training, sports, worship, visits, administration, horticulture and security.
+The construction of the main building means the prison can provide accommodation and facilities for education, rehabilitation, medical treatment, training, sports, worship, visits, administration, horticulture and security.
 Inmates can also improve their skills with the prison’s vocational training workshops.

-Built using environmentally friendly materials wherever possible, the prison is designed to make water and energy use more efficient.
+The main prison building is designed to make water and energy use more efficient.
 Water-saving measures include time/flow limiting controls and dual-flush systems on toilets.
-A building management system monitors energy use and an intelligent lighting system ensures they automatically turn on and off, as required.
-Further energy-saving measures include:
+A building management system monitors energy use, and an intelligent lighting system ensures they automatically turn on and off, as required.

 The main living unit was the first prison building in the world to achieve an ‘Outstanding’ BRE environmental assessment method (BREEAM) rating, while all nine of the other buildings have an ‘Excellent’ rating.